mushishi78/vendorate/README.md

 npx vendorate some-library SomeLibrary
 ```

-This will output a file like `vendor.some-library.ab3692a8sb82bas2.js`.
+This will output a file like `Vendor.SomeLibrary.ab3692a8sb82bas2.js`.
 When used,
-the library is exposed globally under `vendor.SomeLibrary`.
+the library is exposed globally under `Vendor.SomeLibrary`.